TL; DR: The Scrum Master Theses

-- The blame game is not helpful.
-During a retrospective, the members of a scrum team should focus on how to improve a situation — and avoid blaming one another.
+- The blame game is hence not helpful.
+During a Sprint Retrospective, the members of a Scrum Team should focus on how to improve a situation — and avoid blaming one another.

-- It’s best not to hold retrospectives at a team’s workplace.
-Distance makes it easier for team members to reflect on the sprint.
+- It’s best not to hold Sprint Retrospectives at a team’s workplace.
+Distance makes it easier for team members to reflect on the Sprint.
 It’s also helpful to regularly change locations for the meeting.
-Being in a new locale helps to prevent boredom (and team members ‘checking out’).
+Being in a new locale helps to prevent boredom (and team members ‘checking out’ completely).

-- Smartphones, tablets, and laptops should not be permitted at retrospectives so that the members of the scrum team are not distracted, and can focus on contributing to the meeting.
+- For co-located Scrum Teams, Smartphones, tablets, and laptops should not be permitted at Sprint Retrospectives so that the members of the Scrum Team are not distracted, and can focus on contributing to the meeting.

-- A retrospective should set SMART goals for action items (the tasks to be done):
+- A Sprint Retrospective should set SMART goals for action items (the tasks to be done):

-- Each action item should include an estimate of when results can be expected,
+- Each action item should include a forecast of when results can be expected.

-- Every new retrospective should start with reviewing the status of the action items decided upon during the previous retrospective.
+- Every new Sprint Retrospective should start with reviewing the status of the action items decided upon during the previous Sprint Retrospective.

 - The purpose of metrics, generally, is to understand a current situation better and gain insight on how it’s likely to change over time.